junayed9-medchem/Soft-Sensor/README.md

 Available at: https://data.mendeley.com/datasets/pdnjz7zz5x/1

 The dataset contains 100 batches from a 100,000 L penicillin bioreactor:
-- Batches 1-30   : Recipe-driven control (normal — used for training)
+- Batches 1-30   : Recipe-driven control (normal; used for training)
 - Batches 31-60  : Operator-controlled (normal)
 - Batches 61-90  : Advanced Process Control using Raman spectroscopy
 - Batches 91-100 : Known process faults (used for fault detection testing)